jthegedus/awesome-firebase/README.md

 ## Server-side (Cloud Functions, BigQuery etc)

-- 📖 [Firebase Admin Documentation][server-1] - Official Firebase Admin SDK Server Setup.
+- 📖 [Firebase Admin Documentation][fb-admin-docs] - Official Firebase Admin SDK Server Setup.
-- 💡 [Functions Samples][server-2] - Collection of sample apps showcasing popular use cases using Cloud Functions for Firebase.
+- 💡 [Functions Samples][fb-func-samples] - Collection of sample apps showcasing popular use cases using Cloud Functions for Firebase.
-- 💡 [Express Server on Cloud Functions][server-3] - Host an Express server on Cloud Functions.
+- 💡 [Express Server on Cloud Functions][fb-func-express] - Host an Express server on Cloud Functions.
-- 📝 [GraphQL Server on Cloud Functions][server-4] - Host an Express server with GraphQL middleware on Cloud Functions.
+- 📝 [GraphQL Server on Cloud Functions][fb-func-graphql] - Host an Express server with GraphQL middleware on Cloud Functions.
-- 💡 [Compiled Code with Cloud Functions][server-5] - Compile your Flow, TypeScript or ReasonML to the correct Node runtime using Babel, TypeScript Compiler or ParcelJS.
+- 💡 [Compiled Code with Cloud Functions][fb-func-compiled-code] - Compile your Flow, TypeScript or ReasonML to the correct Node runtime using Babel, TypeScript Compiler or ParcelJS.
-- 📝 [BigQuery & Google Analytics][server-6] - How Do I Create a Closed Funnel in Google Analytics for Firebase Using BigQuery.
+- 📝 [BigQuery & Google Analytics][bq-fb-analytics] - How Do I Create a Closed Funnel in Google Analytics for Firebase Using BigQuery.
-- 📹 [Official Cloud Function #Firecasts][server-7] - YouTube video series about understanding how Cloud Functions work.
+- 📹 [Official Cloud Function #Firecasts][fb-func-firecasts] - YouTube video series about understanding how Cloud Functions work.
 - 📝 [Firebase Hosting for Cloud Run Services][cloud-run-rewrites] - Dynamic content with Hosting Rewrites & Cloud Run Services.

 ## CLI & Editor